-This evaluation guide is intended to help you get started using ER/Studio BA and gives you the foundation you need to explore its many features and benefits.
+These tutorials are intended to help you get started using ER/Studio Business Architect and give you the foundation you need to explore its many features and benefits.
 You will learn how to create a new business process and conceptual model, format and edit diagrams, import and export data, and generate a web report.
 You will also become familiar with some frequently used tasks and commands to make you more productive.